-While visiting Ko Lanta, I got to stay in 4 different resorts at 4 different beaches: Khlong Dao, Long Beach, Khlong Nin and Kantiang Bay.
+While visiting Ko Lanta, I got to stay in 4 different resorts at 4 different beaches: Khlong Dao, Long Beach, Khlong Nin, and Kantiang Bay.
 Each resort was slightly different in its character and atmosphere, but I liked and enjoyed all of them.

-Khlong Dao beach: together with Kaw Kwang, Khlong Dao is the most northern beach in Ko Lanta.
+Together with Kaw Kwang, Khlong Dao is the most northern beach in Ko Lanta.
 This is one of the most beautiful beaches in the island – a wide strip of soft, white sand, stretching along 3 km.

 As the sea slope is very moderate, there are no waves and rocks, so the beach is great for families with children – and indeed this is one of the most popular beaches on the island for such travelers.

-Khlong Dao is the first beach to develop on the island, and thus offers the largest number of various resorts, shops, restaurants and such on the island.
-The beach is close to the main village on the island – Ban Saladan – which features the ship pier along with various restaurants, coffee shops, massage centers, shops, banks, pharmacies and more.
+Khlong Dao is the first beach to develop on the island, and thus offers the largest number of various resorts, shops, restaurants, and such on the island.
+The beach is close to the main village on the island – Ban Saladan – which features the ship pier along with various restaurants, coffee shops, massage centers, shops, banks, pharmacies, and more.
 This makes the beach a comfortable, easily accessed tourist destination, and a great point for going on a fun night out.

 In the most southern tip of Long Beach, it becomes narrow and rocky, creating tiny creeks – but most Long Beach visitors are based in the central and northern parts of the beach.

 The beach and sea strip of Long Beach are excellent; there are no rocks and the slope is even milder than in Khlong Dao, which enables old and young to enjoy pleasant swimming.
-The resorts are less crowded and there are larger intervals between them, which gives the beach a pleasant, laid back atmosphere even in the most crowded seasons.
+The resorts are less crowded and there are larger intervals between them, which gives the beach a pleasant, laid-back atmosphere even in the most crowded seasons.

-As I’ve mentioned, most resorts at Long Beach are located along the beach facing the sea, when the main road south runs in their back side, along all beaches.
+As I’ve mentioned, most resorts at Long Beach are located along the beach facing the sea, when the main road south runs in their backside, along all beaches.
 Here too, you’ll find restaurants, shops, pubs, diving centers and more.

 The description of Long Beach cannot be complete without mentioning the marvelous sunsets – one of the most beautiful sunset sights I’ve seen in Thailand.

-Khlong Khong beach is located around the center of Ko Lanta’s western side, south of Long Beach.
+Located around the center of Ko Lanta’s western side, south of Long Beach.
 Khlong Khong is less known than other beaches, possibly because it looks very different; it contains many rocks, which makes bathing and swimming here difficult.

 On the other side, the different atmosphere attracts backpackers and low budget travelers, seeking peaceful and quitter atmosphere.
 You’ll find here mainly basic resorts, simple bungalows and beach pubs in a laid-back atmosphere.
 Here too, the sunsets are beautiful.

-Khlong Nin is located at the center of Ko Lanta’s western side, slightly south of Khlong Khong and has a completely different vibe and atmosphere than the rest of Ko Lanta beaches.
+Located at the center of Ko Lanta’s western side, slightly south of Khlong Khong and has a completely different vibe and atmosphere than the rest of Ko Lanta beaches.
 The long beach strip has white, soft sand, with a wide range of resorts that are scattered along – from luxurious accommodations to basic bungalows, with many restaurants and pubs on the beach.

 Unlike the rest of Ko Lanta beaches, where the road is somewhat distant from the beaches (though it parallels them), at Khlong Nin the road is just dozens of meters away from the beach.
 In between, there are various restaurants and pubs– attracting many tourists, mostly younger crowds, who enjoy hanging by the beach during the day and at night, having a great meal or a nice drink with a marvelous sunset on the background.